svladykin/ReplicaMap/README.md

 + Optimized Compute: instead of heavy retry loops just send one-shot serializable closures using `compute` or `merge` methods.
   This is also useful when you apply a small update to a huge value to avoid sending the whole value over the network.

++ Sharding: configure list of allowed Kafka partitions for each instance.

 + Kafka `Log Compaction` provides persistent backup of the replicated map contents.

 + It is possible to wrap any thread-safe implementations of `Map<K,V>` with ReplicaMap.
 The most obvious choice is `ConcurrentHashMap<K,V>`